 Lime – Poor.
 Burns with dull flame.

-Oak – Does not produce very good flame and the smoke is acrid.
-However, dry old oak is excellent for heat, burning slowly and steadily until whole log collapses into ash.
+Oak – Does not produce very good flames and the smoke is acrid.
+However, dry old oak is excellent for heat, burning slowly until a whole log collapses into ash.

 Pear – Provides good heat and an extremely pleasant scent.